kevinsea/Insight-Wiki-Stage/Proposed 4.0 Changes.md

-# Proposed v4.0 Changes #
+# Insight.Database 4.0.0-alpha1 is now on NuGet - 2/12/2014  #

+The code is also in the 4.0 branch if you want to look at it.

-**THIS IS A DRAFT ACCEPTING COMMENTS**
+**THIS IS A DRAFT ACCEPTING COMMENTS - Feel free to add them.**

-**UPDATED 2/12/2014 - almost ready for 4.0-alpha1!**

-To comment, edit this wiki page and put your comment in a quote box with your name/ID:
+To comment, edit this wiki page and put your comment in a quote box with your name/ID.

+(I've taken out the last round of comments.
+Feel free to put more in.)

 > Jon - This is awesome!

-> lobetuf - definitely awesome!

-> Orcomp - Skim read through the page.
-Everything looks sensible.
-Will come back and comment when I get a bit more time.

 For v4.0, I'm looking at one major goal: